rapidsai/raft/docs/source/build.md

 mamba install -c rapidsai -c conda-forge -c nvidia raft-dask pylibraft
 ```

-You can also install the `libraft-*` conda packages individually using the `mamba` command above.
+You can also install the conda packages individually using the `mamba` command above.

 After installing RAFT, `find_package(raft COMPONENTS nn distance)` can be used in your CUDA/C++ cmake build to compile and/or link against needed dependencies in your raft target. `COMPONENTS` are optional and will depend on the packages installed.